MHD Turbulence: A Biased Review: A Reconnection Primer

 The traditional thinking about sheets in MHD held that an ideal collapsing solution such as \exref{eq:CKsln} (or an explosively collapsing one obtained by \citealt{syrovatskii71} for compressible MHD) would culminate in a steady-state current sheet, which, from the ideal-MHD point of view, would be a singularity, resolved in resistive MHD by Ohmic diffusion, leading to an SP sheet.
 One could then discuss magnetic reconnection in such a sheet (\apref{app:SP_rec}).
-However, as we saw in \apref{app:loureiro}, an examination of the stability of this object to tearing perturbations shows that it is massively unstable and will break up into a multitude of islands (``plasmoids''). \citet{uzdensky16} and \citet{pucci14} argued that it would never form anyway, because tearing perturbations growing against the background of a collapsing ideal-MHD solution will disrupt it before it reaches its steady-state, resistive SP limit.
+However, as we saw in \apref{app:loureiro}, this object is massively unstable to tearing perturbations and will break up into a multitude of islands (``plasmoids''). \citet{uzdensky16} and \citet{pucci14} argued that, in fact, it would never form, because tearing perturbations growing against the background of a collapsing ideal-MHD solution will disrupt it before it reaches its steady-state, resistive SP limit.